How to write a query letter: 13 essential steps.

 Work the highlights of your author platform into your query letter, saving the details for your book proposal.
 You can learn more by reading “How to Build Your Author Platform – 8 Key Steps.”

-In days past, large publishing houses would send their authors on books tours, flying them from city to city for interviews, media appearances, and book signings.
+In days past, large publishing houses would send their authors on book tours, flying them from city to city for interviews, media appearances, and signings.

 But unless you’re a VIP, that doesn’t happen anymore.
-Instead, the publishers are looking for authors who can promote their books on their own, with the publishers augmenting these efforts.
+Instead, the publishers are looking for authors who can promote their work on their own, with the publishers augmenting these efforts.

 If relevant, you can also touch upon your education, professional publications, inventions, the awards you’ve received, and anything else that qualifies you to write this book.